Home » Suburban Redevelopment & Greyfields » David Dixon discusses the next generation of urban places at NZPI 2018

-WEBINAR RECORDING: What is 21st Century Urbanism?
+Webinar Recording: What is 21st Century Urbanism?

 Changing demographics and socioeconomic shifts mean a lot of opportunity for cities, but they also bring a lot of challenges.
 How do we plan for this new urban future?

-WEBINAR RECORDING: Giving New Life to Dying Malls
+Webinar Recording: Giving New Life to Dying Malls

 In the face of big changes to retail that have changed the status of the shopping mall, how can we tap powerful demographic and market forces to breathe new life into these strategic sites?

-RECORDED WEBINAR: David Dixon and Jason Beske present on Suburban Remix
+Webinar Recording: David Dixon and Jason Beske present on Suburban Remix

 In partnership with APA VA and Island Press, Stantec's David Dixon and Jason Beske discussed a case study from their book, Suburban Remix: Creating the Next Generation of Urban Places.